Picture Gallery

 Photo

 Aftermath of a break in the web.
-Scraps and shreds of Woman’s Own are all over the place, including on the walkway of this press, after what must have been a dramatic few moments.
-Usually, there would be a clear-up before the press was restarted.
+Scraps and shreds of Woman's Own are all over the place, including on the walkway of this press, after what must have been a dramatic few moments.
+A clear-up will be necessary before the press can be restarted.
 Photo by the West Herts Post.
-(Courtesy of Basil Boden)
+(Supplied by Basil Boden)

 Photo

 An Impressions cover from 1952.
-In the early 1950s, covers of Impressions, the house organ of Hazell Sun Group, featured Ronald Searle cartoons, while the inside pages were a busy, homey mix of typefaces and formats.
-The look would change radically over the next decade.
+In the early 1950s, covers of Impressions, the house organ of Hazell-Sun Group, features Ronald Searle cartoons, while the inside pages are a busy, homey mix of typefaces and various formats.
+The look will change radically over the next decade.
 (Greenhill archives)

 Photo